silverbios/cs-mikrotik-bouncer-alt/README.md

   Address to use to start metrics server in Prometheus format, metrics are exposed under `/metrics` path, without authorization (not implemented).

+- `TZ` - default value: ``, optional,
+  set desired timezone, otherwise if empty then it will take local time from the machine it runs on.
+It affects logging and name of the address-list suffix created on the MikroTik device.
+Example `UTC` or `Europe/Warsaw`.

 # Metrics

 If running locally see [http://127.0.0.1:2112/metrics](http://127.0.0.1:2112/metrics)